In Malaysia, the country’s cultural diversity and soul is best expressed through its love for food and the makan.

-The train heading to the city center whizzes by after halting for a few seconds at the Kuala Lumpur Central Station.
-Echoing from a distance, one can still hear the rumbling of the engines like an ominous thunder in the monsoon season.
-With every inch forward comes a screeching sound as the train snakes along a metallic track with speed and sheer friction.
+The city train heading to the town center whizzes by fast after halting for a few seconds at Kuala Lumpur Central Station.
+One can still hear its engine, like an ominous thunder in the monsoon season, rumbling in a distance as the train snakes along a metal track with sheer speed and friction.

-It is 12 noon and I am sandwiched in between hordes of crowds cramming the city’s train station as if I was taking part in a yearly pilgrimage to Mecca.
-But the absence of flowing white robes tells you otherwise.
-Women clad in flamboyant kebayas and luminous saris move past youths in tattered jeans posing like Korean pop stars with hair dyed to a platinum blonde.
+It is 12 noon and I am hemmed in between hordes of crowds cramming the city’s train terminal as if I was taking part in a yearly pilgrimage to Mecca.
+The absence of flowing white robes tells you otherwise.
+Women clad in flamboyant kebayas and luminous saris move past youths posing like Korean pop stars with hair dyed to a platinum blonde.
 Kids in school uniforms stride side by side with polo-shirted hipsters.
-Office workers dolled up looking smart, pudgy security personnel on the lookout, sweaty tourists in relaxing flip-flops and baffled taxi drivers holding confusing signs while a band plays quasi rock-folk Malay tune in one corner.
+Office workers dolled up looking smart, pudgy security personnel on the lookout, sweaty tourists in relaxing flip-flops and baffled taxi drivers holding confusing signs while a band plays a quasi rock-folk Malay tune in one corner.
 Above are large bright colored monitors flashing ads of beauty products and 4G services.

-It is the lunch hour and to anyone coming to Malaysia – from the moment you set foot in the hot, humid and traffic frenzied capital, one immediately leaves the timid self behind.
-Allowing for a brief moment of disorientation and ultimately getting lost in the scents, colors and incalescence of this makan-obssessed society.
-It becomes most apparent when Malaysians greet you with the phrase “Sudah makan?” (have you eaten?) rather than “Hello!”.
+It is lunch hour and to anyone coming to Malaysia – from the moment you set foot in the hot, humid and traffic frenzied capital, one immediately leaves the timid self behind.
+Allowing for a brief moment of disorientation before getting lost in the scents, colors and incalescence of this makan-obssessed society.
+It becomes most apparent when Malaysians greet you with the phrase “Sudah makan?” (have you eaten?) rather than “Hello!”

 The locals speak of “makan” evocatively and to many of them, it is synonymous with food and food is love and love is life.
-It is a term that conjures another – “mamak” which refers to food stalls or modest corner food shops.
+It is a term that conjures up visions of modest street food, road side or hole-in-the-wall food stalls or intimate corner food shops.
 In my quest in catching a glimpse of the nation’s soul, I reasoned that this trip was to be a search for the “makan” – the comforting and the real.
-A journey that will take me to some of the city’s beloved culinary hideaways – where I am to eat myself silly and digest quickly; as well as meet pseudo foodie philosophers, self-confessed gluttonous liberals and makan conservatives, who would show me the vicissitudes beyond the complex world of food, appreciate the modest pleasures of honest conversations at the table and eat happily – Malaysian style – buurrp!
+A journey that will take me to some of the city’s beloved culinary hideaways – where I am to eat myself silly and digest quickly; as well as meet pseudo foodie philosophers, self-confessed gluttonous liberals and makan conservatives, who would show me the vicissitudes beyond the complex world of food, appreciate the modest pleasures of honest conversations at the table and eat happily – Malaysian style.

 Devi’s Corner was packed and noisy – and felt like my sort of place.
-An Indian waiter came out carrying a tray overflowing with all what the restaurant could possibly offer.
-A whiff of curry and garlic instantly filled the air.
+An Indian waiter came out carrying a tray, overflowing with all what the restaurant could possibly offer.
+A trail of perfume from a curry and garlic instantly filled the air.
 Steam oscillated from a warm, perfectly-cooked rice.
 I snagged the last chair and joined two elderly women partaking chicken satay dripping from its thick peanut sauce while pinching the cheesy naans they had ordered for a side.
-A quick look at the menu and I considered ayam varuval (chicken roasted in a masala mixture and then fried) with rice and a portion of Devi’s crab curry.
+A quick look at the menu and I considered ayam varuval (chicken roasted in a masala mixture), a bowl of rice and a portion of Devi’s crab curry.
 It didn’t take me long to finish my meal.
 A quick happy escape.
 Sticky sweat dripped from my forehead.
 “Come and eat here at night time, its cooler and let’s all watch football” one of the women said between her bites.
-I looked around and briefly concluded that locals don’t just simply dine here, they are also out in search of a merry old time.
+I looked around and briefly concluded that locals don’t just simply dine here, they are out in search of a merry old time.

 By the late afternoon, hot and exhausted, I retreated back to my hotel where the promise of a reviving tiffin awaited.
 I lounged on the sofa, nibbling on a scone, a cup of earl grey in hand, and started planning my next day’s jaunt.
 I had heard from a friend that Kuala Lumpur food stalls sell some of the best street food in the region: grilled fish, satays, curries, fried pancakes and the coveted national obsession, nasi lemak.
 While the city offers endless culinary options, some food blogs I had come across online also suggested to venture to the island of Penang, some 230 miles north out of Kuala Lumpur where a more extensive cooking style and flavors are served.

 That night at the Contango, a festive spirit exuded throughout the hotel’s restaurant.
 The incandescent lamps, majestically golden, gave off a romantic glow as the heavy tropical monsoon pelted outside.
-A vertical wine cellar by Baron Philippe de Rothschild and Robert Mondavi displayed 2000 wine bottles on one side, like a token of human desires.
-Conversations swelled yet muffled and hushed laughter were easily drowned by a sizzling sound as chefs threw in onions and spices unto a searing wok, where an open kitchen stands in the middle of the room.
+A vertical wine cellar by Baron Philippe de Rothschild and Robert Mondavi displayed 2000 wine bottles on one side, like tokens of human desires.
+Conversations swelled yet muffled and laughters were effortlessly drowned by the sizzling sound of onions on a searing wok.
+The chefs happily threw in some more spices and cooked non-stop from the open kitchen that stood in the middle of the room.
 Office workers gathered at one end while families were led to reserved tables close to the high paneled glass windows.
 A retired Chinese gentleman drinks a steaming cup of jasmine tea, a woman anxiously waits for her date and then there were the enameled smiles of the waiters.
 While lofty emblems of modernity make up the restaurant’s set up, it has however managed to keep the age-old culinary traditions.
 I went to try some of the meals that locals have grown to love: murtabak (stuffed pancake), roti canai (flat bread), mee goreng (fried noodles) and mee rebus (noodle soup).

 If there is one dish that is considered the most authentic and quintessentially Malaysian, it is nasi lemak.
 The Malay fragrant rice dish is affectionately imbued with coconut milk and delicately wrapped inside a pandan or banana leaf and served with crispy ikan bilis (anchovies), peanuts, boiled egg, slices of cucumber and a touch of sambal (chili paste).
 Flavor wise, it is revelatory.
 A reminder of the comingling of race and culture.
 Everyone seems to agree.
 No better way to eat nasi lemak but to have it in al fresco the mamak way.
 I began to think that there aren’t many places in the world where contrasting opinions are set aside and mamak stalls hold a special place to every Malaysian along with food.